pooncs/learn_cv_with_cpp/Module_01/ex02_stl_perf/todo/readme.md

 2. Benchmark **Insertion** vs. **Random Access** vs. **Traversal**.
 3. Learn why `std::vector` is almost always the default choice in Computer Vision.

+## Analogy: The Apartment Block vs. The Treasure Hunt
+*   **`std::vector` (The Apartment Block):** Everyone lives in the same building, in apartment 101, 102, 103...
+    *   *Visiting everyone:* You just walk down the hallway.
+Super fast.
+    *   *Finding #50:* You know exactly where it is (Math: Start + 50).
+    *   *Adding a room in the middle:* You have to knock down walls and move everyone's furniture down one spot.
+Expensive!
+*   **`std::list` (The Treasure Hunt):** Everyone lives in different houses all over the city.
+    *   *Visiting everyone:* You visit House 1, get the address for House 2, drive there, get the address for House 3...
+Slow (traffic/latency).
+    *   *Finding #50:* You have to visit #1 to find #2, to find #3... all the way to #50.
+    *   *Adding a house in the middle:* Just build it anywhere and update the address in the previous house's note.
+Fast!

 ## Practical Motivation
 In CV, an image is a contiguous block of memory (`width * height * channels`).
 Accessing pixels row-by-row is fast because the CPU prefetcher loads the next chunk of memory into the cache before you ask for it.
 *   **Vector:** Like an image row.
 Fast.